mailgun/documentation/source/api-ips.rst

 The IP API endpoint allows you to access information regarding the IPs allocated to your Mailgun account that are used for outbound sending.

-.. note:: You can manage your IPs from the control panel.
+.. note:: You can manage your IPs from the Control Panel.
           Click on **IP Management** in the settings dropdown menu.

 .. code-block:: url